What Is Spyware?

 What is spyware?

 Spyware sits silently on your device, collecting information and sending it to hackers.
 It can also scan your files, install additional spyware, modify internet settings, and attract even more malware.
-There can be several reasons for using spyware and snooping around someone's digital life:
+Reasons someone may use spyware to snoop around someone's digital life include:

-to collect data about someone's online activity and send it to marketers;
+Collecting data about someone's online activity and sending it to marketers.

-to steal credit card details, passwords, and other sensitive information;
+Stealing credit card details, passwords, and other sensitive information.

-to spy on employees in order to learn about their online activities.
+Spying on employees to learn about their online activities.